 - Using a paper towel, coat the inside of a large bowl with olive oil or vegetable shortening.
 Cover the bowl with a wet dish towel and place in a warm spot in the kitchen.
-If your kitchen is drafty and cold, allow dough to rise in the covered bowl in a warm oven (approximately 150°F) with the door open.
+If your kitchen is drafty and cold, allow the dough to rise in the covered bowl in a warm oven (approximately 150 F) with the door open.
 Let rise for 30 minutes.

 - Cut slits in top of loaves just before baking.
-When oven is hot, place bread on center rack and bake for 10 minutes.
+When the oven is hot, place bread on the center rack and bake for 10 minutes.
 Remove and brush with beaten egg white.
-Return to oven and bake for another 15-20 minutes.
+Return to oven and bake for another 15 to 20 minutes.
 Bread should turn a light golden color.

-- Remove from oven and allow to cool on a rack for 10-15 minutes.
+- Remove from oven and allow to cool on a rack for 10 to 15 minutes.
 When cool enough to touch, slice with a bread knife and serve.

 Tips for Freezing Bread or Dough

 - To store bread in the freezer: After bread has completely cooled, wrap tightly in plastic wrap and place in a sealed plastic freezer bag.
-Remove and thaw an hour before serving.
+Remove and thaw 1 hour before serving.